 In addition to the breaker, “There should be a switch on the wall or ceiling nearby,” says Weran.
 Make sure that switch is on.
 Then, if “the blower motor is on, but it’s blowing cold air, you know that it has power.”
-So, keep investigating.

 3. Unblock the vents

 Modern furnaces have two pipes leading outside.
 One is exhaust, the other is air intake.